Central Elementary School (New Bern, North Carolina)

 Central Elementary School is a pair of historic school buildings in New Bern, Craven County, North Carolina.
 The First New Bern Academy is located on New Street and was built about 1806.
-It is a two-story, brick building with a hipped roof and two interior ridge chimneys.
+It is a two-story, Flemish bond brick building with a hipped roof and two interior ridge chimneys.
 It features a semicircular tetrastyle entrance porch with Tuscan order columns and a roof cupola.
 It has a rear addition dated to the late-19th century.
 The Second New Bern Academy was built in 1884 to replace the previous building.
 The buildings retained their educational functions until 1971.
 The 1806 building now houses a museum, while the 1884 building has been converted into apartments.

 The buildings were listed on the National Register of Historic Places in 1972.